Conxz/alleninf/README.md

 ========

 Compare a statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).

-Notes: See also version from Chris Filo Gorgolewski[alleninf](https://github.com/chrisfilo/alleninf).
+Notes: See also version from [Chris Filo Gorgolewski](https://github.com/chrisfilo/alleninf).

 Installation
 ------------